This page was reviewed under our medical and editorial policy by

 This page was reviewed on May 26, 2022.

-Nodular lymphocyte-predominant Hodgkin lymphoma (NLPHL) is a rare type of lymphatic cancer.
-It occurs when lymphocytes, a type of white blood cell in your immune system, behave abnormally.
+Nodular lymphocyte-predominant Hodgkin lymphoma (NLPHL) is a rare type of blood cancer.
+It occurs when lymphocytes, a type of white blood cell in the immune system, behave abnormally.
 Specifically, NLPHL occurs in B lymphocytes.

 This cancer type is slow-growing and not common.
 NLPHL accounts for about 5 percent of all Hodgkin lymphoma cases, according to data from the National Cancer Institute’s Surveillance, Epidemiology, and End Results (SEER) Program cited in the Journal of Clinical Oncology.